SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Commander2/Commander.md

 ```

-Reopening the interface `(EgContactBookPresenter on: EgContactBook coworkers) openWithSpec` you should see the menu items as shown in Figure *@withmenu@*.
-As we will show later we could even replace a menu item with another one, changing its name, or icon in place.
+When reopening the interface with `(ContactBookPresenter on: ContactBook coworkers) open`, you should see the menu items as shown in Figure *@withmenu@*.
+As we will show later, we could even replace a menu item with another one, changing its name, or icon in place.

 ![With two menu items with groups.](figures/withMenus.png width=60&label=withmenu)

 ### Introducing groups

 Commands can be managed in groups and such groups can be turned into corresponding menu item sections.
 The key hook method is the class method named `buildCommandsGroupWith: presenterInstance forRoot:`.

 Here we give an example of such grouping.
-Note that the message `asSpecGroup` sent to a group.
-We create two methods creating each a simple group one for adding and one for removing contracts.
+Note that the message `asSpecGroup` is sent to a group.
+We create two methods, each creating a simple group, one for adding, and one for removing contracts.

 ```
-EgContactBookPresenter class >> buildAddingGroupWith: presenter
+ContactBookPresenter class >> buildAddingGroupWith: presenter

     ^ (CmCommandGroup named: 'Adding') asSpecGroup
         description: 'Commands related to contact addition.';
-        register: (EgAddContactCommand forSpec context: presenter);
+        register: (AddContactCommand forSpec context: presenter);
         beDisplayedAsGroup;
         yourself
 ```

 ```
-EgContactBookPresenter class >> buildRemovingGroupWith: presenter
+ContactBookPresenter class >> buildRemovingGroupWith: presenter

     ^ (CmCommandGroup named: 'Removing') asSpecGroup
         description: 'Commands related to contact removal.';
-        register: (EgRemoveContactCommand forSpec context: presenter);
+        register: (RemoveContactCommand forSpec context: presenter);
         beDisplayedAsGroup;
         yourself
 ```

-We group the previously defined groups together under the contextual menu for example.
+We group the previously defined groups together under the contextual menu:

 ```
-EgContactBookPresenter class >> buildContextualMenuGroupWith: presenter
+ContactBookPresenter class >> buildContextualMenuGroupWith: presenter

     ^ (CmCommandGroup named: 'Context Menu') asSpecGroup
         register: (self buildAddingGroupWith: presenter);
         register: (self buildRemovingGroupWith: presenter);